Ardemium/DesignPatternsCS/README.md

 ## Contributions 🌟

 Contributions breathe life into open-source projects!
-If you've got insights, optimizations, or real-world examples that align with our "School" theme, please:
+If you've got insights:

 1. Fork this repository.
 2. Make your changes.